-Investment in capital assets net of related debt increased from 2020-2021 to 2021-2022.
-This is primarily the result of the capital project.
+Investment in capital assets net of related debt decreased from 2021-2022 to 2022-2023.
+This is primarily the result of the finalization of the capital project and the discharge of related debt.

 An additional portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
-The restricted amount is reserved for bus purchases retirement, a debt service fund and various legal reserves.
+The restricted amount is reserved for bus purchases, retirement, unemployment, a debt service fund and various legal reserves.

 - A capital reserve was established by the taxpayers, August 2002, for the purpose of purchasing buses.
 The voters allowed contributions to be made for 10 years and up to \$750,000, excluding interest earnings.
-This reserve is permitted, by law, to continue until all of the funds are exhausted. - A debt service fund is maintained for the payment of principal and interest on long-term debt. - A Workers' Compensation Reserve was established during the 2020-21 school year to pay for compensation benefits and other expenses authorized under the Workers' Compensation Law and for payment of expenses of administering this self-insurance program. - The District maintains the Retirement Contribution Reserve for Employees' Retirement System costs.
+This reserve is permitted, by law, to continue until all of the funds are exhausted. - A debt service fund is maintained for the payment of principal and interest on long-term debt. - A Workers' Compensation Reserve was established during the 2020-21 school year to pay for compensation benefits and other expenses authorized under the Workers' Compensation Law and for payment of expenses of administering this self-insurance program. - The District maintains the Retirement Contribution Reserve for Employees' Retirement System and Teacher's' Retirement System costs.
 Over the years, retirement costs have increased.
-This reserve may be used to help offset years when costs have risen and could potentially push the increase in taxes above the tax levy limit. - The Teachers' Retirement System sub reserve was increased by \$237,000 to work towards fully funding the reserve for future retirement payments.
+This reserve may be used to help offset years when costs have risen and could potentially push the increase in taxes above the tax levy limit.

-There was a decrease of \$10,217,884 in the unrestricted component of net position.
+There was a decrease of \$6,440,515 in the unrestricted component of net position.
 This is primarily due to the Governmental Accounting Standards Board (GASB) #75 requirement to record a liability for post-employment benefits in regards to health care premiums.
 This amount is recorded as a long-term liability, under retirement benefits, and decreases the unrestricted component of net position.